-Approver Loss on disposal Director of Commercial Management and Delivery in Up to £50,000 consultation with Director of Finance and Director of Governance Cabinet Member for Legal & Finance £50,000 to £100,000 Cabinet Over £100,000
+Approver Loss on disposal

+Chief Operating Officer Up to £50,000

+Cabinet Member for Legal & Finance £50,000 to £100,000

+Cabinet Over £100,000

 - C9.8 Losses on the disposal of property assets should be based on the market value of the asset.
 Approval for the write off of losses must be sought before disposal.
 Any write off which arises as a result of theft or fraud must be notified immediately to the Fraud and Investigation Manager. - C9.9 The following limits apply for the authorisation of: - granting any new lease, easement, wayleave or other right to interest; - accepting the surrender or forfeiture of any lease with financial implications; - the settlement of dilapidations.